-Audio recordings and videos will be made available to you online to review the ideas discussed in class, and more importantly, to internalize them.
+Audio recordings and videos will be shared online to review the ideas discussed in class, and more importantly, to internalize them.
 These audios and videos are only a part of the tool-set you'll receive to make these concepts a part of your life and who you are.